 Accommodation –

-Accommodation is an allowable expense where it is necessary to stay overnight the night before an event outside the county.
-An example of a circumstance where accommodation would be considered necessary is where a team manager needs to be present at an event by 9am the following morning and the venue is > 100 miles away.
+Accommodation is an allowable expense for team managers/officials where it is necessary to stay overnight the night before an event outside the county.
+An example of a circumstance where accommodation would be considered necessary is where a team manager needs to be present at an event early the following morning and the venue is > 150 miles away.

-The maximum reimbursement per night is £75
+The maximum reimbursement per night is £100.